 Initial engagements can include mock due diligence and vetting of the company by the advisor.
 The company and its shareholders will also perform thorough due diligence and reference checks on the representing agents to the transaction to ensure their business is properly represented from beginning to end.

-Once the client has engaged us for M&A consulting, we work directly with business sellers to formulate what’s often referred to as the “Picthbook,” “the book,” “Confidential Marketing Memorandum (CMM)” or “Confidential Information Memorandum (CIM).”
+Once the client has engaged us for M&A consulting, we work directly with business sellers to formulate what is often referred to as the “Picthbook,” “the book,” “Confidential Marketing Memorandum (CMM)” or “Confidential Information Memorandum (CIM).”

 The creation of the book is a crucial component in the deal-making process as it represents the most comprehensive description of all the business has to offer a potential buyer.
 It should include everything from employees to financials to future opportunities for growth and expansion.

 Unlike blanketing a “business for sale” sign, we perform two crucial steps at this juncture of the process.
 First, we formulate a short-list of potential strategic acquirers–those willing to pay the most in an M&A scenario.
+We combine the strategic short list with a broad list of other financial investors as well.
 This list will be approved by all shareholders to the seller.
-Once this list is approved and “the book” is completed, the business will be promoted to potential strategic buyers in a “blind” fashion.
+Once this list is approved and “the book” is completed, the business will be promoted to potential strategic & financial buyers in a “blind” fashion.
 Doing so helps to maintain confidentiality for the seller and ensures no current or future operations of the business are disrupted by the attempt at a business sale.

 Direct confidential outreach is then followed by expert negotiations.